 For training boosted tree models, there are 2 parameters used for choosing algorithms,

-are also some free standing updaters including grow_local_histmaker
+are also some free standing updaters including grow_local_histmaker, refresh,

 as the latter is just a pre-configuration of the former.
 The difference is mostly due to